 Oslo Pix is a new international film festival, launched in 2017.
 The festival showcases features, documentaries and shorts from North America and Europe, with a special focus on Nordic Cinema.
 The ambition is to create a new Scandinavian hotspot, for emerging directors and well-established masters of cinema.
 Oslo Pix does not have a programme devoted to animation, but includes both animated shorts, features and documentaries in their line-up.

-Rex Animation Festival is a relatively new festival, held in Stockholm in October each year.
+Rex Animation Festival was established in 2015 and is held in Stockholm in October each year.
 The festival focuses on European animation, both features and shorts, aimed at children and adults alike.
-An award is granted to the best animated European student film.
+An award is granted to the best animated student film produced in Sweden.
 The festival was initiated by EUNIC, European Union National Institutes for Culture, with the aim of promoting European animation.

 RIFF – Reykjavík International Film Festival – is one of the biggest and most diverse cultural events in Iceland.
 For eleven days every autumn since 2004, locals and tourists alike enjoy the best and freshest of international film making.
 The festival shows approximately 100 films from 40 countries.
 RIFF highlights independent films from all over the world with the emphasis on up-and-coming film makers, with the main prize – the Golden Puffin, being awarded only to first or second-time directors.
 The festival does not have specific programmes for animation but includes animated films in their line-up.